 If you have any pictures or stories to share, please send them to firstname.lastname@example.org.

-You are invited to worship at Christchurch, South Nutfield on Sunday 25th October 2020, followed by a walk or a meal.
-This is for everybody and is not just a reunion.
-Please pass it on.
+You are invited to worship at Christchurch, South Nutfield on Sunday 25th October 2020, followed by a walk.
+I will be waiting near the remembrance garden after the service for anybody who can come.
+Bring good footwear and rainwear in case.